Rub el Hizb

 In Arabic, rubʿ means 'one-fourth' or 'quarter', while ḥizb (plural aḥzāb) translates to 'a group'.
 The Quran is divided into 60 aḥzāb (groups of roughly equal length in turn grouped into 30 ajzāʾ), with instances of Rub el Hizb further dividing each ḥizb into four, for a total of 240 divisions.

-The Seljuk star is an eight-pointed star polygon that is an ancient Turkish national symbol (Tamga).
-It is a common motif in Seljuk art.

 History

 The symbol was used as a cultural symbol in the time of Al-Andalus in the Iberian Peninsula, appearing on the coins.
 In addition, the use of it in so many areas led to its name being changed to "the star of Abd al-Rahman I".
 From Al-Andalus it was exported to the rest of the Arab world.
 It has also been used extensively in Turkic Islamic culture and history.